 Florey and Chain realise that the antibacterial properties of the penicillium natartum mould deserve greater scrutiny and focus the team on isolating and analysing penicillin, the mould's active constituent.

 Norman Heatley investigates ways to extract penicillin from the penicillium natartum mould.
 Chain and Abraham work on purifying the antibiotic.
 Gardner and Orr-Ewing study how penicillin affects other organisms.
 Florey and Jennings look at the impact of penicillin on animals.
 Ethel Florey later works with her husband on clinical trials.

-Talking of Chain's contribution to the team Florey later says, "He came and worked, not on penicillin, but he came and worked on snake venoms.
+Florey later describes Chain's contribution to the team.
+"He came and worked, not on penicillin, but he came and worked on snake venoms.
 But in the laboratory at that time, we were working on an antibacterial substance named lysozyme and Chain became interested in this substance and eventually he proposed and I agreed to go along with it, that we made a thorough investigation of antibacterial substances.
 And this was the start of why we looked at penicillin."

 However, with the Second World War brewing, Florey is unable to obtain sufficient funds for his research from the British Medical Research Council.
 He turns to the American Rockefeller Foundation, which grants him almost all he wants.

-Speaking of the work of his team Florey later says, "All we did was to do some experiments and have the luck to hit on a substance with astonishing properties."
+Describing the work of his team, Florey later says, "All we did was to do some experiments and have the luck to hit on a substance with astonishing properties."